homecoded/websearch.js/README.md

 # websearch.js

 A simple interface to websearch.
 It uses a deprecated but still functioning Google API.
-T he reason, why we use this deprecated API is that there is no proper alternative for this API (for complete websearch).
+The reason, why we use this deprecated API is that there is no proper alternative for this API (for complete websearch).
 The Custom Search API only offers a defined subset of the web to search, not the complete Google index.

+The web-searcher can only run one search simultaneously.
+This is by design!
+If you run a number of multiple concurrent queries you may trigger Google's abuse detection.
+If you are using their search, you should make sure you are not putting unnecessary stress on their servers.

 # Usage